bevy_ecs::system

 pub fn insert_resource<R: Resource>(&mut self, resource: R)

-Pushes a Command to the queue for inserting a Resource in the World with a specific value.
+Inserts a Resource into the World with a specific value.

 This will overwrite any previous value of the same resource type.